-This ordinance applies to all uses in the Groundwater Protection District, except that this ordinance does not apply to the Town's district V zone. (amended 3/9/11)
+This ordinance applies to all uses in the Groundwater Protection District, except that this ordinance does not apply to the Town's District V zone.

 V. PERFORMANCE STANDARDS

 The following Performance Standards apply to all uses in the Groundwater Protection District unless specifically exempt under Section XI: